giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

           restartPolicy: Never
 ```

-This Cron Job will first patch the minimum and maximum values for scaling.
+This CronJob will first patch the minimum and maximum values for scaling.
 After 10 minutes which are given for workers to come up it will then delete the silence and make the cluster fully supported with oncall by the Giant Swarm.

 ### Important notes

 - Please remember to use the same name of the silence for deletion in order to have your cluster fully monitored.
 - Please remember to adjust the Min and Max for scaling up back the cluster, if the requirements in terms of values on your side have changed in between as well.
 - Created silences will not be adjusted or maintained by GiantSwarm, meaning that the sole maintenance is at hands of customers.
-- It is advised to use the silencing Cron Jobs only for non-production Workload Clusters.
+- It is advised to use the silencing CronJobs only for non-production Workload Clusters.

 ## Summary